Home > Blog >

 • Companies with excellent service score 3-5x higher on NPS: These businesses enjoy stronger referral networks and repeat business.

-9. Influence of sustainability and brand ethics
+9. How do sustainability and brand ethics influence customer loyalty in 2025?

 Loyalty is increasingly tied to brand values.
 As awareness grows, consumers choose brands that act responsibly and authentically.
+For ecommerce businesses, adopting sustainable practices in reverse logistics and packaging signals a genuine commitment to ethical operations that resonates strongly with today's conscious consumers.

 • 78% prioritize sustainable living and expect brands to align: ESG commitments impact purchasing behavior.